mfong9164/COMP-3005--Final-Project/README.md

 ### **Setup & How to Run**
 1. Prerequisites
-    Ensure you have the following downloaded and intalled on your computer:
+    Ensure you have the following downloaded and installed on your computer:
     * Python 3.10+
     * PostgreSQL (Make sure the service is running)
-    * In the root directory, install the required library of psycopg2 by writing the following in the terminal:
-     ```pip install sqlalchemy psycopg2```
+    * psycopg2 library

 2. Database Configuration
     1. Open pgAdmin or your terminal and create a new database called "Health and Fitness Club Management System"